 Is the audience familiar with my company?

 Similar to the audiences’ “insider” knowledge is the awareness they have with your company or your products and services.
 Will you be conducting a customer satisfaction survey?
 You can approach this audience with a high level of familiarity and ask questions directly related to their experiences with your company.
 On the other hand, a competitive benchmarking survey will call for a different set of questions (such as demographic or psychographic) and often takes longer to complete.

 How much interaction does my audience have with our company?

 Take a look at your survey contact list.
 Is it comprised mostly of practitioners and/or end users of your products or services?
-If so, it’s time to add decision makers to the list.
-Regardless of the type of survey you are conducting, we recommend that your audience include those who are in the drivers seat.
-This is because decision makers have the greatest authority to determine the likelihood of engaging with your company again, or in the future.
-Just keep in mind; some decision makers may not be acquainted with certain aspects of the relationship, such as product features or support issues.
+If so, it’s time to add decision-makers to the list.
+Regardless of the type of survey you are conducting, we recommend that your audience include those who are in the driver's seat.
+This is because decision-makers have the greatest authority to determine the likelihood of engaging with your company again, or in the future.
+Just keep in mind that some decision-makers may not be acquainted with certain aspects of the relationship, such as product features or support issues.